-Coronavirus: Mortgage payment break
+Mortgage payment breaks

 What is a mortgage payment break?

-You’ll be able to apply to either:
+You can apply to either:

-- Take a full break from making your monthly mortgage payments; or
+- take a full break from making your monthly mortgage payments, or

 If you're a landlord, we encourage you to pass on any payment breaks to tenants in need of a rental holiday.

 If you decide a mortgage payment break is right for you, you’ll need to apply by 31 March 2021.

 When you’ll need to apply by